 Here is our course library.
 We add a new course each month.
-All completed courses are available for Club members as soon as you join and we are alternating between intermediate and advanced content next – they have “Coming Soon” under them.
+All completed courses are available for Club members as soon as you join and we are alternating between intermediate and advanced content next – future courses have “Coming Soon” under them.

 PHOTO EQUIPMENT: Cameras, lenses, tripods, and other necessary food photography equipment and accessories.
 How to buy new and used equipment.